…Where our mission is

 Despite an abiding love for music, Dr. Medeiros (better known to several patients as “Dr. Mary”) came from a family of physicians and knew she was headed for a career in medicine from an early age.
-Her Bachelor’s degree is in Music, and she led and participated in choirs and singing groups at every opportunity throughout her higher education.
-She remembers the moment at Loma Linda University School of Medicine in Southern California, where she obtained her MD, when she knew primary care was her calling:
+With a Bachelor’s degree in Music, she led and participated in choirs and singing groups at every opportunity throughout her higher education.
+But she remembers the moment at Loma Linda University School of Medicine in Southern California, where she obtained her MD, when she knew primary care was her calling:

 “During my Surgery rotation I saw a patient in clinic with a severe diabetic foot infection.
 It was my job that day to deal with his foot, possibly planning for amputation, but he had no primary doctor to manage his poorly controlled diabetes, which didn’t sit well with me.
 It was suddenly clear that what I wanted was to care for the whole patient.”